Find Trade Skills Schools

 Writing: Communicating effectively in writing as appropriate for the needs of the audience.

-In the United States, there were 305,700 jobs for Bill and Account Collector in 2016.
+There were about 305,700 jobs for Bill and Account Collector in 2016 (in the United States).
 There is little to no growth in job opportunities for Bill and Account Collector.
 The BLS estimates 30,200 yearly job openings in this field.

 undefined